Covid 19 coronavirus: Rotorua Lakes Council pay cuts suggestion 'immoral' - chief executive

 Raj Kumar: "I still am firm with my gesture of a salary reduction and hope others too will put their hand up to show the people that we [are] caring and we are a collective in a time of crisis.
 I'm seeing lots of people who are being told their jobs are going to be restructured and hours reduced.
 I cannot see a community in pain and continue to serve them while they are selfless.
 It's time to be kind and say we are all in it together."

+Fisher Wang: "I will be taking a 'pay cut' ... in the form of donations ... in solidarity with those who have unfortunately lost their income.
+The donations will be made to our local community, projects or organisations to help support those who will need it the most during these times.
+I will not be disclosing how much I am donating, because I'm not here to 'show off' or to get a pat on the back..
+I will also look into supporting a freeze on an increase in remuneration come the next round of review from the Remuneration Authority.
+However, I believe this should not apply to the community boards."

-* Deputy Mayor Dave Donaldson, councillors Fisher Wang Trevor Maxwell and Sandra Kai Fong did not respond to a request for comment on this story.
+* Deputy Mayor Dave Donaldson, and councillors Trevor Maxwell and Sandra Kai Fong did not respond to a request for comment on this story.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website